-Atava is the founder of Ancestral Apothecary.
-She is inspired by the plants and guided by her elders, ancestors and dreams.
-She was born in Detroit, Michigan to a Mexican/Navajo/Hungarian mother and a Polish father and has lived most of her life in Northern California.
-She has made Oakland, California her home since 1992 where she lives in community with her wife and their two cats.
+Atava is inspired by the plants and guided by her elders, ancestors and dreams.
+She was born in Detroit, Michigan to a Mexican/Navajo/Hungarian mother and a Polish father.
+She lived in unceded Ohlone terriroy Huichin (Oakland, California) for almost three decades.

 Atava is a well loved teacher and has taught hundreds of students.
 She loves to train healers and to support them to develop their natural healing gifts.
 She is the founder of Ancestral Apothecary School of Herbal, Folk and Indigenous Medicine, which was born from her dream to create of more diverse community of herbalists and healers in the Bay Area.

 In addition to teaching at Ancestral Apothecary, Atava has taught at many venues throughout California and the US, including the California Institute of Integral Studies, John F. Kennedy University, Sacramento’s Sol Collective, the Northern California Women’s Herbal Symposium, the Portland Plant Medicine Gathering, the American Herbalist Guild Symposium, and Herbalists without Borders.
 She has also been a sponsored guest teacher with Mujeres de Maiz in Los Angeles.

 Atava received her undergraduate degree from Stanford in Feminist Studies and her graduate degree from Naropa University Oakland in Indigenous Mind.
 She is also professionally trained as a clinical herbalist, flower essence practitioner, curandera, and dreamworker and is certified in both acupressure and Jin Shin JyutsuⓇ.
 Atava has also developed her own style of ancestral healing work, which she calls Deep Genealogy Coaching.